dinhyen/dinhyen.github.io/source/travel/iceland/vatnajokull-national-park/index.markdown

 ![](https://dl.dropboxusercontent.com/u/52804626/iceland/dsc_7087.jpg)

 Once we got back down, there were still a couple hours of daylight left, so we decided to hike to Skaftafell glacier, just 1.5 km away.
-The winter landscape didn't have to be bleak, in fact the moss cover was quite colorful.
+The winter landscape didn't have to be bleak, in fact the moss carpet was quite colorful.

 ![](https://dl.dropboxusercontent.com/u/52804626/iceland/dsc_7155_6_7.jpg)